opendata-swiss/ogd-handbook-wiki/library/advanced-search.en.md

 <a name="query-syntax"></a>
 ## Query syntax

-Solr has it's own [query syntax](http://lucene.apache.org/core/3_6_0/queryparsersyntax.html) to write complex queries.
+Solr has its own [query syntax](http://lucene.apache.org/core/3_6_0/queryparsersyntax.html) to write complex queries.
 Depending on the query, Solr uses a different query parser to determine what to do.

 <a name="query-syntax"></a>